Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 - gatt
 ---

-Quick-n-dirty introduction to BLE GATT reverse engineering.
+Introduction to BLE GATT reverse engineering.

 My goal for this project was very concrete, so a lot of the details are left unexplored (for now).
 This post aims to be a quick reference for my future self,